dracula/midnight-commander/INSTALL.md

 ### [Midnight Commander (mc)](https://midnight-commander.org/)

-Note that this theme is entirely dependent on having installed the relevant dracula theme for your terminal too.
-This theme uses the color palette fixed by your terminal.
+The mc Dracula theme comes in two flavors, an 8/16 color option (`dracula.ini`) and a 256 color option (`dracula256.ini`).
+The 8/16 color version is entirely dependent on having installed the relevant dracula theme for your terminal too as it uses the color palette fixed by your terminal.

 See [iTerm](https://draculatheme.com/iterm/) and [Gnome Terminal](https://draculatheme.com/gnome-terminal/) themes for example.

+The 256 color version can be used independently of any terminal color scheme but is not as true to the Dracula theme.

 #### Install using Git